Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 delinquencies were mis-identified as delinquent.

-Therefore, the **decision threshold** we choose is a trade off between identifying delinquencies and not mis-identifying non-delinquencies.
-The **decision threshold** which balances our priorities of identifying delinquencies and not mis-identifying non-delinquencies is revealed visually in the following graphic.
+Therefore, the **decision threshold** we choose is a trade off between identifying delinquencies and not mis-identifying non-delinquencies, this **decision threshold** is visually evident in the following plot.

 ``` r
 ggplot(roc_metrics, aes(x = threshold)) +